awsdocs/amazon-ses-developer-guide/doc-source/send-email-sendmail.md

 + Install the Sendmail package on your server\.
 **Note**
 Depending on which operating system distribution you use, you might also need to install the following packages: `sendmail-cf`, `m4`, and `cyrus-sasl-plain`\.
 + Verify an identity to use as your From address\.
-For more information, see [Creating and verifying an email address identity](creating-identities.md#verify-email-addresses-procedure)\.
+For more information, see [Creating an email address identity](creating-identities.md#verify-email-addresses-procedure)\.

   If your account is in the Amazon SES sandbox, you must also verify the addresses that you send email to\.
 For more information, see [Moving out of the Amazon SES sandbox](request-production-access.md)\.